Life Expectancy With DMD: New Treatments and Improved Survival Rates

 • Respiratory failure — A condition that prevents your lungs from taking in enough oxygen on their own

-• Pneumonia — A bacterial infection that affects the lungs
+• Pneumonia — An infection that affects the lungs

 Medical devices can also help people with DMD breathe better during the day and at night, depending on their needs.
 There are many types of ventilation to help bring air into the lungs — other devices help them cough and clear out mucus to keep the lungs clear.
 Studies show that using ventilation while sleeping has improved life expectancy.